-The exact rates you'll pay vary, depending on what tax year you're paying contributions for and your date of birth.
+The exact rates you'll pay vary, depending on what tax year you're paying contributions for and your personal circumstances.
 For full details go to gov.uk/voluntary-national-insurance-contributions/rates or call HMRC on 0300 200 3500.